CtrlK

 Completeness

-Clearly answers both 'what' (applies Anthropic's official brand colors and typography) and 'when' (explicitly states 'Use it when brand colors or style guidelines, visual formatting, or company design standards apply').
+It explicitly answers both 'what' ('Applies Anthropic's official brand colors and typography to any sort of artifact') and 'when' ('Use it when brand colors or style guidelines, visual formatting, or company design standards apply') with concrete trigger phrases.

 Trigger Term Quality